Zuni Fetishes

 Measurements: It measures 2 wide, 5/8" deep, and 1" tall.

-Ladybug fetish by Georgia Quam, black and red marble
+Ladybug fetish by Georgette Quam, black and red marble

 Ladybugs are a token of good luck, and while they are not used in traditional Zuni religious ceremonies, Zuni carvers make ladybugs to showcase their ingenuity and skill.